Merriam-Webster: 21st century

-In 2003, the eleventh edition of Collegiate, was published, including over 225,000 definitions and more than 165,000 entries.
+In 2003, the eleventh edition of Collegiate was published, including over 225,000 definitions and more than 165,000 entries.
 A CD-ROM of the text is sometimes included.
-This dictionary is the preferred source "for general matters of spelling" by The Chicago Manual of Style, which is followed by many U.S.-based book publishers and magazines.
-The Chicago Manual states that it "normally opts for" the first spelling listed.

-The Collegiate's twelfth edition was published on November 18, 2025.
+The twelfth edition was published on November 18, 2025.

 The dictionary maintains an active social media presence, where it frequently posts dictionary-related content and its views on politics.
 Its Twitter account frequently used dictionary jargon to criticize and lampoon the Trump administration.
 In November 2021, for instance, Merriam Webster subtly accused Kyle Rittenhouse of fake crying at his trial in a tweet that went viral.

+This dictionary is the preferred source "for general matters of spelling" by The Chicago Manual of Style, which is followed by many U.S.-based book publishers and magazines.
+The Chicago Manual states that it "normally opts" for the first spelling listed.

 Services

 In 1996, Merriam-Webster launched its first website, which provided free access to an online dictionary and thesaurus.

 Merriam-Webster has also published dictionaries of synonyms, English usage, geography in its Merriam-Webster's Geographical Dictionary, biography, proper names, medical terms, sports terms, slang, Spanish/English, and others.
 Non-dictionary publications include Collegiate Thesaurus, Secretarial Handbook, Manual for Writers and Editors, Collegiate Encyclopedia, Encyclopedia of Literature, and Encyclopedia of World Religions.

 On February 16, 2007, Merriam-Webster announced the launch of a mobile dictionary and thesaurus service developed with Ask Me How, a mobile search and information provider.
 Consumers can use the service to access definitions, spelling, and synonyms via text message.
 Other services include Merriam-Webster's Word of the Day and Open Dictionary, a wiki service, which provides subscribers the opportunity to create and submit their own new words and definitions.